Roof Lantern Cost

 Tinted Glass

-If your roof lantern is overhung by trees or you have windows above, you may want to pay extra for toughened glass.
+If trees overhang your roof lantern, or you have windows above, you may want to pay extra for toughened glass.
 These panes are more resistant to damage.

-You can get glass that encourages the water to run off in sheets rather than collect in droplets.
-This cleans the glass and reduces the maintenance needed.
-This option will attract a higher supply cost.
+You can get glass that encourages the water to run off in sheets rather than collect in droplets, which helps to clean the glass, and reduces the maintenance needed.
+This option will, however, attract a higher supply cost.

 Scaffolding Hire

 If the workers need to use scaffolding to access your roof, then you will need to pay extra.
-Scaffolding hire can be costly, so you should talk to an installer early, so you know if you need to include this in your budget.
+Scaffolding hire can be costly, so you should talk to an installer to know if you need to include this in your budget.

 Location Of The Property

-If your property is hard to access or it is not easy to get material to the location of the roof lantern, then the job will take longer.
+If your property is hard to access, or it is not easy to get material to the location of the roof lantern, the job will take longer.
 This will have an impact on your labour costs.

-You should also expect to pay a premium for labour if you live in London or the South East.
+You should also expect to pay a premium for labour if you live in London or the south east of the UK.

 What's Involved in Installing Roof Lantern?

-The first step is to make a hole in your roof for the lantern.
-This is a messy job and will make a lot of dust and dirt.
-You may want to seal off the room below the work to keep the dust contained as much as possible.
+- The first step is to make a hole in your roof for the lantern.
+This is a messy job, and you may want to seal off the room below the work to keep as much dust contained as possible.

-It is likely that after the hole is made it will be necessary to reinforce the roof.
-This is especially true if the rafters or joist had to be cut to make the hole.
-The most common way of installing the new support is to replace the removed timber with two new pieces.
-These pieces span either side of the opening.
+- Once the hole has been made, you'll need to reinforce the roof - especially if the rafters or joists had to be cut to make the hole.
+This is usually done by replacing the removed timber with two new pieces, spanning either side of the opening.

-Once the hole is made, and upstand is built.
-This is the raised ledge on which the roof lantern’s frame will sit.
-It will be made from materials that match your existing roof.
+- An upstand will then be built, which is the raised ledge on which the roof lantern’s frame will sit, made from materials that match your roof.

 Can I Install a Roof Lantern Myself?

 There are two main sections to installing a roof lantern.
-The first is making the hole in the existing roof, and the second is fitting the roof lantern.
+The first is making a hole in the existing roof, and the second is fitting the roof lantern.

-If you are keen on DIY and want to complete part of the job yourself, you may be able to complete the installation of the roof lantern.
-Depending on the brand you choose to use installation can be a simple job.
+However, if you're keen on DIY, and want to complete part of the job yourself, you may be able to complete the installation of the roof lantern.
+Depending on the brand you choose to use, installation can be a simple job.

-However, if you are installing a large roof lantern, you should make sure that you have help when it comes time to lay it in place.
-You don’t want to drop your glass lantern and break it accidentally.
-Even the strongest glass will struggle with a drop from the roof to the floor.
+If you're installing a large roof lantern, you should make sure that you have help when laying it in place - you don’t want to drop your glass lantern and break it accidentally.

 Choosing a Roof Lantern

-Roof lanterns come in a wide variety of shapes, sizes and styles.
+Roof lanterns come in a wide variety of shapes, sizes, and styles.
 Some of your decisions will be limited by the space that you are working with.
-Others you will have more control over.

 Shape of Roof Lantern